Skip to Content

 Adding Apps to the Store

 Want to add an app to the Companion App Store?
-Here’s how.
+Submit through our web form or open a pull request.

 Prerequisites

-• The app must be available as a Docker image
+• The app must run as a Docker container

 • config.json